wizzdi/flexicore-boot-integration-demo/README.md

 #built the person-model the person-service requires
 cd ../person-service
 mvn clean install
-# we 'maven' install the person service as it will be needed by the library service.
+# we use 'maven' install the person service as it will be needed by the library service.

 #in case the folders are not there yet
 mkdir /home/flexicore/plugins